firecmsco/firecms/website/docs/new_in_v2.md

 - When creating a new entity, the id gets assigned as the first step.
 This allows developers to use the internal callbacks of properties that depend on the id of the new entity, such as file upload paths or file names.
+- New entity callbacks:
+  - `onFetch` you can use this callback if you need to modify data after it is read from the data source.
+  - `onIdUpdate` you can use this callback to modify the id based on other values

 ### Properties and builders